nicoverbruggen/phpmon/README.md

 This is a security feature of Homebrew.
 When you start a service as an administrator, the root user becomes the owner of relevant binaries.
 You will need to manually clean up those folders yourself using `rm -rf` (or by manually removing those folders via Finder).

+If you would like to know more, consult [this issue](https://github.com/nicoverbruggen/phpmon/issues/85) for more information.

 </details>

 <details>